Copyright © 2007-2017 Russ Dewey

-Conditional emotional responses (CERs ) are learned emotional reactions like anxiety or happiness that occur as a response to predictive cues.
+Conditional emotional responses (CERs) are learned emotional reactions like anxiety or happiness that occur as a response to predictive cues.
 Most American psychologists use the -ed form of the word, calling CERs "conditioned emotional responses."
-However, to be consistent with earlier arguments about the translation of Pavlov's terms from Russian to English, we will stay with the term conditional except when quoting people who use the -ed form.

 The process of acquiring a CER is similar to the process of acquiring any other conditional response.
-A signal comes before a biologically significant event, and the organism learns the correlation (literally "making the connection" on a neural level).
-For example, we could sound a tone and give you an electric shock.
-Such fear conditioning establishes a CER quickly.
-After one or two pairings, the sound of the tone will send a wave of apprehension through amygdalar circuits of any organism capable of processing fear.
+A signal comes before a biologically significant event, and the organism learns the correlation, literally making the connection on a neural level by strengthening synapses.

 What did Eysenck assert?